abu-tahir-0/abu-tahir-0/README.md

 ## 💡 About Me
 - 🔭 Currently working on **Web & Mobile Applications**
 - 🌱 Learning & exploring **Cloud DevOps, Microservices, and System Design**
-- 👯 Open to collaborating on **Full-Stack and Open-Source Projects**
 - 🎯 Goal: To build scalable, secure, and impactful software
 - ⚡ Fun fact: I’m a **gamer and a coding enthusiast**